 What To Do About Black Bugs On Sunflowers

 Adults: ⅛ to ⅓ inch long.
 Light brown or grey bodies.
-Flat wings slightly longer than the body.
+Flat wings are slightly longer than the body.
 Lacy in appearance.
 Often found on the top of leaves as well as the undersides.

 Nymphs: Smaller and darker than adults.
 Wingless, brown, and shiny.
 They suck sap from the leaf and are often found clustered on the underside of leaves.
 Nymph exoskeletons remain on plants after molting.